reddit/bugs/README.md

 * complete -> go to DONE
 * cancel -> cancel the task entirely

-To do this, we give Jira a little config file to know how to execute that transition.
-For example to start, we'll try to move the task first from ready to
+To do this, we have to handle that Jira is strict about how issues get transitions.
+So we give bugs a little config file to know how to execute that transition.
+For example to start, we'll try to move the task first to "Ready" in Jira then to "Started".

 ```
 start,Ready,Started